 How often will I receive my residential water and sewer bill?

-- You will receive a bill every two months.
-Every effort is made to read your meter three times a year but you may not always receive three based on actual reads in a year.
-Bills based on estimates are calculated on previous seasonal water usage and do not take into account a change of ownership/occupancy or weather fluctuations from year to year.
-The City reserves the right to correct billing errors at any time.
+- Residential water and sewer bills are sent every two months.
+Every effort is made to read your meter for each billing, but you may not always receive bills based on an actual read.
+Bills based on estimates are calculated on the previous year's consumption for the same period and do not take into account changes in occupancy or weather.
+The City may correct billing errors at any time.

 I am moving.
 What do I do?